ethereum-optimism/specs/specs/governance/gov-token.md

 function in the `Alligator` contract, allowing the `Alligator` contract to consume the hooks and update its delegation and checkpoint mappings accordingly.

-To ensure that token transfers can continue even if the call to the Alligator fails, a try-catch mechanism is implemented in the `_afterTokenTransfer` function.
-If the call to the Alligator's `afterTokenTransfer` function fails, the token transfer will still be completed, and an event will be emitted to indicate the failure.
+If the call to the Alligator's `afterTokenTransfer` function fails, the token transfer must still be completed, and an `AlligatorCallFailed` event will be emitted to indicate the failed call.
 This prevents the token transfer from being blocked due to issues with the Alligator contract.

 ```solidity